 Stay tuned as this story continues.
 More claims and lawsuits have been filed, including one by local business owners and residents of the area formerly known as CHOP.

-Meanwhile, as you likely know, I’ve been with Herrmann Law Group, a personal injury firm, since January of 2019.
-For my first year, I was primarily focused on our lawsuits against Boeing for the two crashes of the Boeing 737 Max 8.
+For my first year as a personal injury attorney, I was primarily focused on lawsuits against Boeing for the two crashes of the Boeing 737 Max 8.
 There have been numerous stories, and 60 Minutes Australia was one of the best.
-Many of the cases have since settled.

 I’m continually pleased by the parallels between prosecution and personal injury work — pursuing justice, holding bad actors accountable, and helping people.